 The 3DS portion of this program might have been the most impactful experience of my life.
 I remember drinking two five-hour energies, staying up until 4 AM and just working hard at perfecting our presentation.
 And, yeah, that doesn’t sound fun at all; but, the rush (not just from the 5-hour energies) and pure joy… Read More

 Step 1Apply online.
-Your application will include a Letter of Recommendation from a teacher or mentor and two short (500 words or less) responses to open-ended questions about sustainability.
-There is a $35 application fee.
+Your application will include a Letter of Recommendation from a teacher or mentor, a personal statement, and two short (500 words or less) responses to open-ended questions about sustainability.
+There is a $35 application fee (waived for scholarship applicants).

 Step 2Admissions decision, based principally on the applicant's ability to demonstrate interest in sustainability issues and to contribute positively to our community of students.
 Students and parents are notified via email and provided enrollment instructions.
 This is also a good time for parents to be in contact with our office to review any questions about the program.